MANSPLAINING THE ‘NEW’ VA AI

 With the advent of 1991, the VA engine of justice began to bog down with the new load of Kuwait/Iraq boys right on top of the beginning of Nehmer and the Agent Orange gullywasher.
 But, as they say down in Texas, you ain’t seen shit yet, bubba.
 To add insult to injury, there were a whole new crop of us Hepatitis C Vets who were casualties of- yep- streamlining the inoculation line in Basic with the jetgun.

 VA tries.
 We must give them that.
 What irks me is the unwritten presumption of lying.
 While we are usually supported by our records in service -both medical as well as personnel, there are those of us whose records went astray.
 Some of us went TDY to places that qualify for AO but those records are gone too.
+Think Laos or Cambodia.
 Those Vets are screwed.
 No nexus letter invented can speculate about what doesn’t exist.
 Go back to Rule #1.

 To illustrate how AI can go horribly wrong, I’ve had the pleasure of taking these daisies up to the Board of Appeals.
 No matter that I show the gross error, few, if any, of the VLJs will take the bait and scold the idiots below.
 How about:

-“It is less likely as not that the Veteran’s Tinnitus was caused by his Toxic Exposure Risk Activity TERA). “
+“It is less likely as not that the Veteran’s Tinnitus was caused by his Toxic Exposure Risk Activity (TERA). “

 The Veteran’s total rating for his PTSD only caused mild incapacity and not a constant need for a&a.”